contentful/contentful-export/README.md

 Only export entries and assets

 #### `queryEntries` [array]
-Exports only entries that matches these queries
+Only export entries that match these queries

 #### `queryAssets` [array]
-Exports only assets that matches these queries
+Only export assets that match these queries

 #### `downloadAssets` [boolean]
-With this flag asset files will also be downloaded
+Download actual asset files

 ### Connection